grantkang/option-selects/README.md

     ```
 2. While signed into PostgreSQL, create a **new database** using the following SQL command.
     ```sql
-    create database "wickedSales";
+    create database "optionSelects";
     ```
 3. Still signed into PostgreSQL, create a **new user** and remember the credentials.
 You'll be needing them for the configuration file.
     ```sql
-    create user "wickedSales" with password 'superstrongpassword';
+    create user "optionSelects" with password 'superstrongpassword';
     ```
 4. Still signed into PostgreSQL, give your new user full control over your new database with the following SQL command.
     ```sql
-    grant all privileges on database "wickedSales" to "wickedSales";
+    grant all privileges on database "optionSelects" to "optionSelects";
     ```
 5. Sign out of PostgreSQL with the following command.
 You should be returned to your bash prompt.
     ```sql